-As demand for city data and operations metrics has increased, the streetlight pole has become a valuable asset - a key piece of real estate that is the launching point for new "smart city services".
+As demand for city data increases, the streetlight pole is becoming a valuable asset - a key piece of real estate that is the launching point for new "smart city services" like traffic counting or air quality monitoring.
 No stakeholder is more motivated to unlock that value than a utility.

 a) Utilities owns and operates A LOT of streetlights (typically).

 b) They are incumbent network operators, therefore well-positioned to realize returns from deployed assets.

 c) Utilities are highly regulated, forced to build creative, complicated business models which drive energy efficiencies but also keep them in business (a difficult task seeing as their main business is selling energy).

 So its no wonder that utilities are emerging as key players driving smart city transformations.
 We're seeing utilities take numerous actions that benefit their bottom-line while simultaneously creating smarter service areas.
 The result is greener, cleaner and safer streets.

 Let's talk about some of the most common actions we're seeing from utilities.

 Investor owned utilities are driving many of the largest LED upgrades across the United States.
 Some of these projects involve hundreds of thousands of streetlights and a wide network of stakeholders.
 At this point, the benefits of an LED retrofit are well documented.
 LED streetlights offer enormous efficiencies over HPS or metal-halide lights, and controls add additional savings.
 Together LEDs and streetlight controls can result in 60-80% energy savings for any individual light (read more in our whitepaper The Business Case for Intelligent Lighting Controls).
 So for a utility, who owns and operates a enormous amount of streetlights, that savings is nothing to scoff at.

 Running multiple applications on the utility smart grid (AMI) network